ray-project/kuberay/ray-operator/DEVELOPMENT.md

 * Replace `{IMG_REPO}` and `{IMG_TAG}` with your own repository and tag.
 * The command `make docker-build` (Step 3) will also run `make test` (unit tests).
-* Step 6 also installs custom resource definition (CRD).
+* Step 6 also installs the custom resource definitions (CRDs) used by the KubeRay operator.

 ### Running the tests